 The WCTC Student Handbook contains student policies, procedures, and resources that apply to all students at WCTC.
 Additional information on student development, the student code of conduct, and the academics ethics code of conduct are included within the WCTC Student Handbook as well.
 For full versions of the policies and procedures please refer to the Student Handbook.

 Course Drop or Withdrawal

-Students may drop courses prior to completing 21% of the course.
+Students may drop courses during the refund period.
 Refunds are processed according to the WCTC refund policy and schedule.
-Once the drop period has passed, students may then withdraw from a course any time within 80% of the course duration.
-After 80% of the course has been completed, students will receive a letter grade.
+Once the drop period has passed, students may then withdraw from a course any time within 75% of the course duration.
+After 75% of the course has been completed, students will receive a letter grade.

 Weapons on Campus

 The use, concealment, creation, manufacture or possession of weapons, parts of weapons, facsimile firearms and/or potentially dangerous devices – whether functional or not – in College buildings and facilities (owned or leased) or at College-sponsored activities held on public or private property off campus is strictly prohibited, except as permitted hereafter.